AganCoder/EZTransitionAnimator/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Why has Prefix EZ?

+The ideal is from ezbuy iOS Project, some code is From the Project. thks for this, I name Project with prefix EZ

 ## Requirements

 ## Installation